xd009642/streamer-template/doc/02_audio_decoding.md

 1. We accumulate our decoded samples into a buffer
 2. When we have enough samples for the input we trigger a resampling
 3. We make a `Vec<Vec<f32>>` for our de-interleaved input data
-4. Pass it into the resampler if we need to resample otherwise use it directly
+4. Pass it into the resampler if we need to resample, otherwise use it directly
 5. Send the samples on

 There's just one last thing we haven't yet considered, we need the full buffer of samples to trigger a resampling.
 What if there's some leftover but not enough for a full buffer?

-The answer is to largely repeat the same resampling process but using the `process_partial` function in the resampler to process an incomplete buffer and then truncate the output to the correct length.
-After the resampling loop we fill in this code:
+The answer is to largely repeat the same resampling process but use the `process_partial` function in the resampler to process an incomplete buffer and then truncate the output to the correct length.
+After the resampling loop, we fill in this code:

 ```rust
     if !current_buffer.is_empty() {